This is Part V – Financial Management & Governance of a revised six-part series on the internal audit value chain (IAVC).

 While the emergence of these new well-rounded internal auditors is a welcome development—as internal audit moves to audit non-traditional areas like culture, marketing, human resources, and other business functions—it doesn’t mean that financial management is no longer a critical function in need of internal audit oversight.
 On the contrary, improving financial management and governance is as important as it has ever been, especially considering the unprecedented challenges from COVID-19.
 So, while internal auditors are encouraged to develop a wide array of skills to support business units and add value (create, capture and sustain value), they aren’t off the hook on building their knowledge of sound financial management principles and practices as well.

 Another myth is that while technology and innovation are transforming nearly every facet of the organization, finance, and accounting fundamentals and reporting requirements haven’t changed much in recent years.
 That view is inaccurate too.
 Financial management is undergoing the same radical transformation, like many other corporate functions and maybe even more so.
 The tools, processes, and expectations have shifted with the emergence of fintech, block-chain, big data, and a slew of other innovations.

-So, even at a time when internal audit is diversifying outside of its traditional financial reporting and accounting roots, it still needs to excel at providing assurance over this critical and fast-changing area.
+So, even at a time when internal audit is diversifying outside of its traditional financial reporting and accounting roots, it still needs to excel at providing assurance, insights, and advice over this critical and fast-changing area.
 What’s more, internal audit needs to keep up with the latest innovations while still adhering to core standards—including the Institute of Internal Audit’s (IIA) International Standards for the Professional Practice of Internal Auditing—as well as accounting fundamentals and applicable rules.
 Meeting these demands is a tall order, indeed.

 The Internal Audit Value Chain (IAVC)